J.W. Harris (bull rider): 2014 season

 Harris turned in what the PBR considered his best performance so far.
 He went 4-for-6 to finish third in the event average.
 First, he made a qualified ride of 90.5 points on the bull Pound the Alarm in Round 5.
 Then, he made a qualified ride on the bull Honey Hush for a BFTS career-high 93.25 points in the championship round.
 He earned 3,736 points towards the World Standings.
 Harris competed in 14 events on the BFTS that year.
 He finished the year 9th in the standings, due to a 43.24 percent riding average.
 Harris planned to focus on the BFTS in 2015, but also planned to attend as many rodeos as he can.
-He still wanted to break Don Gay's record of 8 championships.
+He still wanted to break Don Gay's record of eight championships.

 Heading into the 2014 NFR, the defending champion was ranked 6th in the PRCA World Standings.
-He trailed the leader, Kimzey, by $65,858.
+He trailed the leader, Sage Kimzey, by $65,858.
 He was seeking his fifth title.
-On Saturday, December 13, Sage Kimzey, the 20-year-old rookie from Strong City, Oklahoma, won the PRCA World Bull Riding Championship with $318,631 and the NFR Average title with 671 points on eight head.
+On Saturday, December 13, Kimzey, the 20-year-old rookie from Strong City, Oklahoma, won the PRCA bull riding world championship with $318,631 and the NFR Average title with 671 points on eight head.
 He won four rounds which tied a record held by Harris and a few other cowboys.
 Harris turned in an average performance this year.
 His earnings of $109,182 put him in 9th place, and his average total was 310.5, $11,953 putting him in 6th place.